Harvey Internment Camp Memorial Shrine

 Garry’s Crossing

 To the south of the Internment Camp Memorial Shrine, you will find a small pedestrian bridge known as Garry’s Crossing.
-It is named after Garry Van Burgel OAM in recognition of the work that he did in assisting with the establishment of the Shire precinct and particularly the crossing over the Northern Irrigation channel to give direct access between the Stirling Cottage Garden Precinct and the Shrine.
+It is named after Garry Van Burgel OAM in recognition of the work that he did in assisting with the establishment of the Shire precinct and particularly the crossing over the Harvey North Irrigation Channel to give direct access between the Stirling Cottage Garden Precinct and the Shrine.

 Back to Top of the page.